 I have succeeded, by slightly modifying this operation, in curing a very extensive cicatrix, involving the arm and forearm, by which the whole member was rendered useless.
-After cutting out the cicatrix, as advised by Hildanus, I found it impossible to draw the edges of the wound over the raw surface and it at once occurred to me that the only method by which I could secure success would be that which I have frequently resorted to in the operation for cleft palate, when there was difficulty in approximating the edges of the cleft, and which consists in making lateral incisions at some distance from the edges of the tissue to be displaced.
-Doing this, and then drawing the wound together, I covered the raw surface perfectly; and then dressing the two lateral wounds with warm water dressing. made them unite by granulation.
+After cutting out the cicatrix, as advised by Hildanus, I found it impossible to draw the edges of the wound over the raw surface and it at once occurred to me that the only method by which I could secure success would be that which I have frequently resorted to in the operation for cleft palate, when there was difficulty in approximating the edges of the Some the sue Doi draw toge the feet drew late way ing, uni some distance from the edges of the tissue to be displaced.
+Doing this, and then drawing the wound together, I covered the raw surface perfectly; and then dressing the two lateral wounds with warm water dressing, made them unite by granulation.
 The operation succeeded most beautifully, and may be resorted to in many similar cases.